nealukumies/designpatterns/README.md

 Your task is to create a book recommendation system that employs the Prototype design pattern.
 ## Assignment 19: Mediator
 Your goal is to create a real-time chat application that utilizes the Mediator pattern to manage communication between components.
+## Assignment 20: Iterator
+Your task is to design and implement a Fibonacci sequence generator using the Iterator design pattern in Java.